tikv/grpc-rs/README.md

 ## Prerequisites

 - CMake >= 3.8.0
-- Rust >= 1.19.0
+- Rust >= 1.36.0
 - binutils >= 2.22
 - LLVM and Clang >= 3.9 if you need to generate bindings at compile time.
-- By default, the [secure feature](#feature-secure) is provided by boringssl, which requires Go (>=1.7) to build.
+- By default, the [secure feature](#feature-secure) is provided by boringssl.
 You can also use openssl instead by enabling [openssl feature](#feature-openssl).

 For Linux and MacOS, you also need to install gcc (or clang) too.

-Bindings are pre-generated for x86_64 Linux.
+Bindings are pre-generated for x86_64/arm64 Linux.
 For other platforms, bindings are generated at compile time.

 For Windows, you also need to install following software: